awsdocs/amazon-lumberyard-user-guide/doc_source/testing-aztestscanner.md

 lmbr_waf.bat build_win_x64_vs2017_debug_test -p all run_tests
 ```

 The `run_tests` command automatically points to the `\Bin64vc141.Debug.Test` folder to scan\.
-It also uses the `all` option for whitelisting\.
+It also uses the `all` option for inclusion\.
 The build step does not require the use of `run_tests`; it always matches the last build\.
 You can also send all of the scanner parameters through using `--test-params`:

 ```
 // Run tests on the last build with additional parameters (use quotes to capture as string)